Sometimes it’s tough to motivate yourself to exercise and as restrictions continue to change it can feel difficult to implement a steady routine.

 Of course, nowadays it’s not always possible to get to the gym, and some people might not be comfortable with exercising outside.

-That’s why I’m sharing my top tips on how to exercise wherever you are, as safely and hygienically as possible, so you can feel your best this winter.
+That’s why I’m sharing my top tips on how to exercise wherever you are, as safely and hygienically as possible, so you can feel your best.